aksnzhy/xlearn/README.md

 xLearn does not rely on any third-party library, and hence users can just clone the code and compile it by using cmake.
 Also, xLearn supports very simple python API for users.
-Apart from this, xLearn supports many useful features that has been widely used in the machine learning competitions, such as cross validation, early stopping, etc.
+Apart from this, xLearn supports many useful features that has been widely used in the machine learning competitions like cross-validation, early-stop, etc.

 ### Scalability